Incremental Backup Explained

 Incremental backup is a data backup mechanism designed to reduce storage requirements, bandwidth load, and provide the necessary level of data consistency and availability.

-It this guide, we look at how incremental backup works and helps save time and money on backup and disaster recovery routines.
+It this guide, we look at what incremental backup is, how incremental backup works and helps save time and money on backup and disaster recovery routines.

 What Is Incremental Backup?

 An incremental backup is a type of backup that copies only data that was changed since the previous backup.
-Unlike a full backup where all dataset is copied to the backup storage with every backup job, the incremental approach allows you to perform a full backup only once in a while.
+Unlike a full backup where all dataset is copied to the backup storage with every backup job, the incremental backup allows you to perform a full backup only once in a while.
 Every next backup will include only files that were changed since the most recent backup.

 That is how this backup type gets its name: each backup is an increment for a previous backup.

 Further reading Incremental and Differential Backup Comparison

 To demonstrate the incremental backup process, let’s assume you have made a full backup and now you would like to to do a weekly backup of any added or changed files:

 - Week 1 - first full backup